A statistical interpretation of spectral embedding: the generalised random dot product graph: Conclusion

 \section{Conclusion}

-This paper presents the \emph{generalised random dot product graph}, a latent position model which includes the stochastic block model, mixed membership stochastic block model and, of course, the random dot product graph as special cases.
-In a sense made precise in the paper, it is the only latent position model that reproduces a mixture of connectivity behaviours as the corresponding convex combination in $\R^d$, allowing for a simple interpretation of the latent positions.
-The key feature that is added by the generalisation is the possibility of modelling disassortative connectivity behaviour, e.g. where `opposites attract'.
+This paper presents the \emph{generalised random dot product graph}, a latent position model which includes the stochastic block model, its extensions, and the random dot product graph as special cases.
+The key feature that is added by the generalisation is the possibility of modelling non-homophilic connectivity behaviour, e.g., where `opposites attract'.

-Our view is that this model provides the appropriate statistical framework for interpreting spectral embedding.
-This is substantiated in several theoretical results that together show that the vector representations of nodes obtained by spectral embedding provide strongly consistent latent position estimates with asymptotically Gaussian error.
+This model provides an appropriate statistical framework for interpreting spectral embedding.
+This is substantiated in several theoretical results that together show that the vector representations of nodes obtained by spectral embedding provide uniformly consistent latent position estimates with asymptotically Gaussian error.
 A byproduct of this theory is to add insight and methodological improvements to the estimation of community structure in networks, and practical applications are demonstrated in a cyber-security example.